rishikaa1/feynn-labs/Project 1: AI Product Prototyping for Small Businesses/README.md

 **OptiChain** is an AI-powered platform designed to address the unique challenges faced by small and medium enterprises (SMEs) in supply chain management.
 By leveraging real-time data, predictive analytics, and automation, OptiChain helps businesses optimize inventory management, reduce delays, and enhance operational efficiency.

-This repository contains the project report and resources for **OptiChain**, including the conceptual framework, market analysis, and implementation strategies aimed at improving supply chain operations in SMEs.
+This repository contains the project report proposal for **OptiChain**, including the conceptual framework, market analysis, and implementation strategies aimed at improving supply chain operations in SMEs.

 ## Key Features